aarmiller/SimEpi/assignments/week2.md

 characteristics of the beneficiaries across all three years of data.
 Start by combining (stacking) the three years of beneficiary data.
 Next, create a dataset that contains the beneficiary id, sex, race, date of birth, and state code.
+Change the names of these variables so they are easier to understand.
 Name these variables as:
 `bene_id, sex, race, dob, state`.
-Finally, reduce the dataset down to just the distinct/unique beneficiary (note: many beneficiaries are present in multiple years).
+Finally, reduce the dataset down to just the distinct/unique beneficiaries (note: most beneficiaries are present in multiple years).

 Your dataset should look like the following, and you should have 116,352